mobialia/jmini3d/readme.md

 cd ../demo-gwt
 gradle compileGwt
 ```
+Then upload the content of demo-gwt/src/main/webapp/ to a web server (or access it with a local web server).

-Install this library's JARs and AARs to the local Maven repo:
+To install this library's JARs and AARs to the local Maven repo:
 ```
 gradle install
 ```